pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance delete [COMMAND-OPTIONS] INSTANCENAME

-      Delete a single instance defined by instancename from the WBEM server.
+      Delete a single instance defined by INSTANCENAME from the WBEM server.
-      This may be executed interactively by providing only a classname and the interactive option.
+      This may be executed interactively by providing only a class name and the interactive option.

     Options:
-      -i, --interactive       If set, instancename argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.
+      -i, --interactive       If set, INSTANCENAME argument must be a class and user is provided with a list of instances of the class from which the instance to delete is selected.
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that